Committee on Industry, Research and Energy (ITRE)

 - Limited AI interpretability.

-to ensure transparency in AI while not inhibiting technological development.
+There is a need to ensure transparency in AI while not inhibiting technological development.

 Opinion: Anna (LV) on Fairness